zephyrproject-rtos/zephyr/doc/guides/modules.rst

 Zephyr build system, as described in more detail in other sections on this page.

+To be classified as a candidate for being included in the default list of modules, an external project is required to have its own life-cycle outside the Zephyr Project, that is, reside in its own repository, and have its own contribution and maintenance workfow and release process.
+Zephyr modules should not contain code that is written exclusively for Zephyr.
+Instead, such code should be contributed to the main zephyr tree.

+Modules to be included in the default manifest of the Zephyr project need to provide functionality or features endorsed and approved by the project Technical Steering Committee and should comply with the :ref:`module licensing requirements<modules_licensing>` and :ref:`contribute guidelines<modules_contributing>`.
+They should also have a Zephyr developer that is committed to maintain the module codebase.

 Zephyr depends on several categories of modules, including:

 - Debugger integration